AnthonyTornetta/Cosmos/README.md

     - [ ] Click lmb/hold to fire the laser
       - [ ] The laser is on a cooldown
   - Ship hull block
-- [ ] Ability to place more than one block
-  - [ ] Way of select which block
-  - [ ] Selectable blocks include: Thruster, Energy Cell, Laser Cannon, Ship Hull, Stone

-## Release 0.0.3a
-- [ ] Non-flat planets
-  - [ ] Consider block stretching
-  - [ ] Consider cube planet if stretching doesn't work out

 ## Everything that will still have to be done after 0.0.2a
 - [ ] Align body with structure
   - [ ] Switches to FPS Camera